Guberlo/opis-manager-scraper-2020/README.md

 * **Clone this repository**
 * **Install npm**
 * **Install mysql and create a new db**
+* **Rename config.js.dist into congifg.js and insert your mysql username and password**
 * **Cd into the folder**
 * **Type the following in your shell: `npm install`**
 * **Type `node scraper.js`**